20 Ways To Increase Your Productivity During The Workday

 If you're tired and either can't fall asleep or are having trouble waking up in the morning than you might need helpful hints on how to increase your productivity!
 There are two things that could be holding you back, your lifestyle choices that affect your health and your day to day habits.

-Understandably things have been different with quarantine but as we spend another week in 2021 we're hoping to get back on track.
-We are all suffering from routine changes and extra stress factors but it's time to get your life back and achieve more!
+It's time to get your life back and achieve more!
 Let's stop relying on caffeine and find real energy.

 Let’s go over strategies for overcoming fatigue and boosting productivity!

 The key to productivity is being focused and at ease.
 Stress consistently invades your mind and prevents you from focusing on important tasks.
 I know it’s easier said than done, especially lately.

 The key is finding what helps you, or at least helps reduce your stress levels.
 Whether that’s having a gratitude journal, doing yoga, meditation or making time to do the things you love.
 Letting yourself relax or take a moment outside of the stress will boost your energy and increase your productivity.

 2: Snacks throughout the day!

 Snack on healthy foods every two hours if you’re prone to low energy slumps.
 It’s possible your blood sugar levels are dropping and snacking on nuts, berries, healthy trail mix, a smoothie, or even grabbing a protein bar can help.
 If you’re going to try this method, keep all your meals small so that you’re not overeating.